creativescala/creative-scala/plan.md

     * Gradient grid
     * Chessboard
     * Using Math.random() write a program that evaluates to a sequence of gradient filled circle if the random number is < 0.5 and a sequence of gradient filled squares otherwise.
 Make the color starting the gradient random.
+    * *Challenge Exercise* What happens if we have two bindings with the same name in scope at a given point in the program?
+Example.
+(The inner most binding shadows the outermost binding.)
+    * *Challenge Exercise* Why have scoping rules?
+Why not just make all names visible in all places?
+(How would we resolve aliasing?
+How would we control modularity?)

 ### Writing Larger Programs
   * We're getting to the point where it's inconvenient to type programs into the console